80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 Among these museums is the Museum of Us, which is an anthropological museum with a variety of exhibits, including one about cannibals.
 It’s not as macabre as it sounds!
 Though it is definitely about cannibalism, it’s “gore-free” and educational.

 The museum has almost a dozen different exhibits, and the cannibal one is just a part of the larger collection.
-It dives into the history of cannibalism, highlights infamous stories of survival, and removes some of the taboo through education.
+It dives into the history of cannibalism, highlights infamous stories of survival, and removes some of the taboos through education.

 If you’re visiting Balboa Park, give the Museum of Us a visit!